 How long does a treatment take, and how often will my pet need therapeutic ultrasound?

 Most treatment sessions last 10 to 20 minutes, and most patients are treated for two to three sessions per week until the condition is resolved.
 Therapeutic ultrasound is generally used along with other physical medicine and pain management strategies.

 Are there any reasons not to use therapeutic ultrasound on a pet?

-Therapeutic ultrasound should not be used over orthopedic implants (such as total hip replacements) or bone plates (such as those used for fracture repair).
-Therapeutic ultrasound over implants can actually cause “superheating” of the surrounding areas and result in discomfort and tissue damage.
-Therapeutic ultrasound should also not be applied over tumors, in infected areas, over pregnancies, over growth plates of young animals’ bones, over the open spinal cord following spine surgery, over the eyes or skull, or over the testicles of an intact (non-neutered) male pet.
+Therapeutic ultrasound should not be used over orthopedic implants, such as total hip replacements, or bone plates, such as those used for fracture repair.
+Therapeutic ultrasound over implants can cause “superheating” of the surrounding areas and result in discomfort and tissue damage.
+Therapeutic ultrasound also should not be applied over tumors, in animals with pacemakers, in infected areas, over pregnancies, over growth plates of young animals’ bones, over the open spinal cord following spine surgery, over the eyes or skull, or over the testicles of a non-neutered male pet.